raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Instantaneous

-A hail of rock-hard ice pounds to the ground in a 20* foot-radius, 40-foot-high cylinder centered on a point within range.
+A hail of rock-hard ice pounds to the ground in a 20-foot-radius, 40-foot-high cylinder centered on a point within range.
 Each creature in the cylinder must make a Dexterity saving throw.
 A creature takes 2d8 bludgeoning damage and 4d6 cold damage on a failed save, or half as much damage on a successful one.

 Hailstones turn the storm’s area of effect into difficult terrain until the end of your next turn.